Last Updated on

-All of these safari experiences has been a lot of fun.
-However, the Jaisalmer Desert safari was something else, it was mind-numbingly boring.
-I don’t care how little you will pay for this “Safari”, it’s a complete ripoff however you put it.
+All of these safari experiences have been a lot of fun.
+However, the Jaisalmer Desert safari was something else; it was mind-numbingly boring.
+I don’t care how little you will pay for this “Safari”; it’s a complete ripoff.
+However, you put it.

 If you put the federal government in charge of the Sahara Desert, in 5 years there’d be a shortage of sand.
 Milton Friedman

 I should have known what I was getting into when everyone I talked to in my guesthouse (except the stoners) said they wouldn’t have done it again and the “alarm” should definitely have sounded when I discovered the people who were doing a two night/three-day safari were walking on foot instead of riding their camels.

 Despite all of this, and since I’m such a polite person (most of the time) and my friends asked me if I wanted to join them for a “Safari”, I decided to go.
 Surely it can’t be that bad.
 I was reassured by the fact I’d enjoyed my previous Camel Safaris, but this was a poor decision, a very poor decision.

 The trip starts off with an hour-long to visit a “traditional” village where our guide showed us around the village with information on its main economy; dried Cow shit, dried Camel shit, and if you’re very lucky you might even get to see some dried donkey shit – I shit you not (pun intended)!

 Now before you jump to the comment section to inform me that I used an unreliable company and that you had a life-changing experience during your trip to the desert, I’d like to tell you that the company I used is rated top three on TripAdvisor and highly recommend by Lonely Planet, Rough Guide and most of the other big guidebooks out there.